hemebond/airquake/README.md

 The new, improved version of the hover has tilt control similar to helicopters.
 This can be used to (slowly) move sideways, or to help in tight turns.
 Tilting above water can be dangerous, since it causes the vehicle to slightly sink.

 Weapons:
-  1: Machine gun (SA/SS).
+1. Machine gun (SA/SS).
 Ammo: 100
-  2: Plasma cannons (SA/SS).
+2. Plasma cannons (SA/SS).
 Ammo: 40
-  3: Rockets (SA/SS).
+3. Rockets (SA/SS).
 Ammo: 10
-  4: Hellfire missile (SS).
+4. Hellfire missile (SS).
 Ammo: 6

 Health: 300

 Armour: 10

-**CONTACTING
+## Contacting

-You can reach me at:
+You can reach me at fingers@mail.planetquake.com
-fingers@mail.planetquake.com

-**CONTRIBUTING
+## Contributing

 AirQuake is officially "finished" (or "discontinued").
 This means I do not make regular updates or take bug reports.
 If you want to make levels, the specs.txt